 1980s: Sugar Ray Leonard

-While boxing’s biggest names are often also among its biggest bodies, Sugar Ray Leonard is one of the boxers who bucked the trend towards the heavyweights earning the most money and prestige in the ring, holding titles for the welterweight, super welterweight, middleweight and super middleweight divisions.
+While boxing’s biggest names are often also among its biggest bodies, Sugar Ray Leonard is one of the boxers who bucked the trend toward the heavyweights earning the most money and prestige in the ring, holding titles for the welterweight, super welterweight, middleweight and super middleweight divisions.
 A number of those fights became the stuff of legend, including his three bouts against Roberto “Hands of Stone” Durán, two fights with Thomas “The Motor City Cobra” Hearns and a win over “Marvelous” Marvin Hagler in 1987.

 Sugar Ray Leonard’s Earnings